 Heather D. Hill is an associate professor in the Evans School.
 Her research examines how public and workplace policies influence family economic circumstances and child wellbeing in low-income families.
 She brings an inter-disciplinary lens to these topics, integrating theoretical and methodological insights from developmental psychology, economics, and sociology.
-As one of seven Family Self-Sufficiency and Stability Scholars funded by U.S. Department of Health and Human Services, Administration for Children and Families, Hill is currently examining how state-level safety net rules affect family earnings and income stability.
+Hill's current research projects include:

 Hill received a Ph.D. in Human Development and Social Policy from Northwestern University in 2007.
 She also has an MPP from the University of Michigan and a BA in Political Science from the University of Washington.
 Hill spent three years as a research analyst at Mathematica Policy Research, Inc. in Washington, DC., and two years as a Peace Corps volunteer in the Ivory Coast.

 At UW, Hill is a faculty affiliate of the West Coast Poverty Center and the Center for Studies in Demography and Ecology.
 She also serves as a member of the Executive Council for the Population Health Initiative.